Duum/CS682/hw4/README.md

 Code ans Usage
 --------------
 You can find the code in src directory.
-This code provide two ways to use:
+The program provides two ways to use:

-1. Directly use: ./hw4.py img_path, will output all the images (Canny Edges, Hough, HoughP, vasnishing poitns, etc)
+1. Directly mode: ./hw4.py img_path, will output all the images (Canny Edges, Hough, HoughP, vasnishing poitns, etc)
 2. Interative mode: ./hw4.py img_path tune, will give you a UI to play with like below

 ![Image](/hw4/exp/tune1.jpg?raw=true)